-A vast majority of soundproof panels is made out of so-called “acoustic foam”.
+A vast majority of soundproofing panels is made out of so-called “acoustic foam”.
 Usually, this foam has polyurethane-based materials, such as polyether, polyester and extruded melamine.
 Thanks to these materials, open cells will be formed across the surface and inside the panels.

 Once the sound waves penetrate the foam, they will get caught into those small cells.
 Afterward, the sound waves will spin and bounce until they can make their way out.
 And, during all the spinning and bouncing, they will most likely lose a significant amount of energy, which leads to them dying more quickly than usual.

-Soundproof foams are usually cut in small panels with wedge or pyramid patterns.
+Acoustic foams are usually cut in small panels with wedge or pyramid patterns.
 However, there are larger sheets and other patterns, too.
 Furthermore, having in mind that the materials used for acoustic panels have a chemical composition, you might notice a chemical odor.
 But, keep in mind that this odor is not harmful and will dissipate almost immediately.
 Hence, you can relax and focus on the benefits and the usefulness of this product.

 The only way to completely block the sound from passing through a wall or another object is to prevent it physically from doing such thing.
 So, there should be something as a barrier.
 This barrier should be thick and made out of dense materials, preferably in as many layers as possible.

 Now, this is where the open-celled structure starts doing its magic as it catches the sound inside.
 The caught sound waves rub against the foam inside the panel, which leads to energy loss.
-Essentially, the energy of the sound gets absorbed by the soundproof panel, and that’s how eventually the foam takes control of the sounds and makes the room feel a lot quieter.
+Essentially, the energy of the sound gets absorbed by the foam panel, and that’s how eventually the foam takes control of the sounds and makes the room feel a lot quieter.

 If you’re feeling curious about this segment, go ahead and learn more about it:

-Without a clear idea of what you’re looking for, you might end up being confused and settle for foam panels that just don’t cut it.
+Before making a purchase, you need to have a clear picture of the exact characteristics you’re looking for.
+Without a clear idea, you might end up being confused and settle for foam panels that just don’t cut it.
 You have to make sure that this kind of scenario doesn’t play out.

 - Size and quantity